 Minister of Agriculture Dr Allan Chiyembekeza last week advised Malawians to reduce the quantity of food they eat per meal if they are to sustain the little maize they have.
 He admitted that things are hard in as far as food security is concerned.

-However, the government has come under fire for doing little in preparing for tough times that lie ahead.
-Lilongwe learned earlier about the weather pattern which provided it with ample time to prepare for the worst experience.
-Malawians therefore should pray for divine intervention as they cross the bridge.
+The Malawi Government has since come under fire for doing little in preparing for tough times that lie ahead.
+Lilongwe learned earlier about the weather pattern which provided it with ample time to prepare for the worst experience but still failed to prepare.